 (SurvivalDaily.com) – Normally, when you get admitted to the hospital, you rest easy knowing they have all the medications and other medical supplies you need.
-But that isn’t always the case if you take unique meds, and it most certainly isn’t the case in the middle of a national crisis.
+But that isn’t always the case if you take unique meds, and it most certainly isn’t the case in the middle of a national crisis, natural disaster, or other large-scale emergency scenarios.
 That’s why you need to make sure you or your loved ones plan ahead.

 It isn’t likely that any hospital is going to allow you to wear your own clothes, at least right off the bat.
 Be prepared anyhow and keep a bag at the ready with the clothing items listed below.